cube3power/atsd/integration/activemq/README.md

 ## Step 2: View Collected Logs in ATSD

-1. Log in to the ATSD web interface at https://atsd_hostname:8443;
+1. Log in to the ATSD web interface at `https://atsd_hostname:8443`
-2. Click the Entities tab in the top menu;
+2. Click the Entities tab in the main menu
 3. Locate the ActiveMQ host in the Entities list or enter its name in the Name Mask field at the bottom of the list;
 4. Click the Portals icon next to the host.
 ![](https://axibase.com/wp-content/uploads/2016/03/enitites_list_full.png)